BigweldIndustries/BigBot/README.md

 # Why is this actually so terrible
 This is an alpha version, of course it is terrible.
 Heres a tip:
-If you hate entering the token each time, just open the file and change TOKEN = input("something something") to
+If you hate entering the token each time, download the "one-time-token" branch, and you only enter it once.
+This is not the main branch for security reasons.
-TOKEN = "PUT YOUR TOKEN IN HERE"

 # I need help...
 Just create an issue on this repository